itsmeichigo/ICGTransitionAnimation/README.md

 ## Getting started

-Drag and drop the folder named `Source` in your project and you are done.
+Drag and drop the folder named `ICGTransitionAnimation` in your project and you are done.

 ### Basic usage